openculturas/openculturas-distribution/README.md

 Q: How can I ignore patches?

-A: The package which we use to patch Dependencies allows to ignore patches.
+A: The package which we use to patch dependencies allows to ignore patches.
 For more information go to https://github.com/cweagans/composer-patches#ignoring-patches.

 ## Development